 New Zealand GE regulations permit two types of releases: a release with controls (a conditional release) and a release without any controls or restrictions (an unconditional release).
-Release approvals can only be given if the GE material is not likely to cause: significant displacement of native species; significant deterioration of natural habitats; significant adverse effects on human health and safety; significant adverse effects to New Zealand's genetic diversity; disease or be a vector for disease.
+Release approvals can only be given if the GE material is not likely to cause: significant displacement of native species; significant deterioration of natural habitats; significant adverse effects on human health and safety; significant adverse effects to New Zealand's genetic diversity; and be a disease or vector for disease.

 The HSNO Act did not originally contain a provision for a conditional release.
 The Act was amended in 2003 in response to a recommendation from the Royal Commission.
 This change was intended to facilitate coexistence by providing a mechanism for imposing controls or conditions on a release of a GE organism, such as regional restrictions, where the presence of the GE organism might pose a threat to an established industry.
-EPA believes this mechanism could be used for conducting research in the field that would be difficult to do under conditions that require full containment, e.g. where the GE organisms would be allowed to flower or set seed.
+EPA believes this mechanism could be used for conducting research in the field that would be difficult to do under conditions that require full containment (e.g., where the GE organisms would be allowed to flower or set seed).
 However, under the HSNO Act, conditional releases must meet the same minimum standards as for full releases, as laid out in Section 36 of the Act, and must demonstrate that the positive effects outweigh adverse effects.

 To date, there have been no applications for conditional or unconditional releases in New Zealand.
-However, as other plant biotechnologies begin to provide wider benefits to the general population, rather than just perceived agronomic benefits to farmers, it is likely an application for a conditional release will be successful.
+However, as other plant biotechnologies begin to provide wider benefits to the general population, rather than just perceived agronomic benefits to farmers, it is more likely an application for a conditional release could be approved.
+Because no full or conditional releases have been approved it is not known how long the process would take.
+It would likely be no less than two years if not longer.